yjham2002/ConcurrencyTest_Java/README.md

-# Concurrency Test in Java
+# Concurrency Testing code in Go and Java
 - This project refers (Concurrency in Go and Java - Naohiro Togashi, 2014).

 ## Dongguk University